Cash Advance Fees: What They Cost and How They Work

 0% APR balance transfer cards: If you need money to pay off existing debt, consider applying for a credit card with a 0% APR introductory offer on balance transfers.
 This can give you several months to pay off your balance without accruing any interest charges.

 Emergency fund: Building an emergency fund is the best long-term solution for unexpected expenses.
-Start by setting aside a small amount each month until you have 3-6 months of living expenses saved.
+Start by setting aside a small amount each month until you have 3 to 6 months of living expenses saved.
 While this won’t help with immediate cash needs, it’s the most financially sound way to handle future emergencies.

 FAQs